CoolRunner-dk/woocommerce-pcn-stocksync/README.md

 In settings of the plugin you are able to activate the possibility that the stock quantity on the a product every time you recieve a new order.

+**> Bulk action to update multiple stock quantities**

+In action dropdown within the product list you can bulk update multiple stock quantities just by selecting the products you want updated.

 # Installation